afarr002/aaronPortfolio/README.md

 # aaronPortfolio

-This is a portfolio to inform the user a little about myself, and also to showcase some of the projects I have wokred on or built.
+This is a portfolio to inform the user a little about myself, and also to showcase some of the projects I have worked on or built.

 ## Application Link